dlt-hub/verified-sources/sources/inbox/README.md

 # Inbox Source

-This source provides functionalities to collect inbox emails, get the attachment as a file object, and store all relevant email information in a destination.
+This source provides functionalities to collect inbox emails, get the attachment as a [file items](../filesystem/README.md#the-fileitem-file-representation), and store all relevant email information in a destination.
 It utilizes the `imaplib` library to interact with the IMAP server, and `dlt` library to handle data processing and transformation.